jczornik/glacier_backup/README.md

 The backup section is responsible for holding all backup configurations.
 Every entry consists of the following elements:
 * src - source directory or file you wish to create a backup for,
 * dst - destination path (must exist) where the temporary backup archive will be stored before uploading it to remote storage,
+* canChange - specifies if files in the source directory can change while creating a backup - if set to false (default value), the backup will fail if any file changes,
 * keep - specifies if you wish to keep the local copy of the backup
 * vault - the name of AWS Glacier Vault
 * password - password used for backup encryption